davidledwards/davidledwards.github.io/_posts/2024-09-12-cto-perspective-psychology-of-feature-factories.md

 His primary thesis is that the majority of product organizations are oriented around feature production rather than solving customer problems.
 In other words, the *product* becomes the focal point, not the needs of customers.
 To be clear, focusing on customer problems does not imply that software companies should be in the business of doing whatever customers ask.
 It simply means that the north star should be aligned to solving customer problems.
 Products follow.

 This seems like a tireless debate, so I asked myself *why organizations struggle to change* despite knowing this approach, in theory, yields better results.
-That statement is my own assetion.
+That statement is my own assertion.
 Who knows whether results improve?
 Perhaps this is just an academic argument?

 My curiosity is understanding the psychology of product teams and why they systemically operate as *feature factories* instead of *problem solvers*.
 Only then would it be possible to change behavior if desired.